 The Dutch economy must be fully circular by 2050.
 The necessary steps must be taken for this.
 The long-term use of electrical and electronic devices and the proper handling of the processing process after they have been discarded is crucial in this respect.

-High-quality collection and recycling of e-waste gives raw materials a second (or longer) life.
+High-quality collection and recycling of e-waste and batteries gives raw materials a second (or longer) life.
 Extending the lifespan of appliances or components demonstrably leads to a reduction in the mountain of waste.
 In addition to recycling, there are more circular steps to take, such as repair and refurbishment.

 The role of knowledge center Circular Knowledge